nmacmunn/url-shortener/README.md

 ## API AppMap

-The following commands are all performed in the `api` directory.
+The following commands are performed in the `api` directory.

 Generate AppMaps for tests.

 ```
-npm run test:appmap
+$ npm run test:appmap
 ```

-Generate AppMaps for process.
+To generate AppMaps for the API process, first kill `npm run dev` if it's running in `api` and then run:

 ```
-npm run preview:appmap
+$ npm run preview:appmap
 ```

 Note: you may need to remove the last line `//# sourceMappingURL=library.js.map` from `node_modules/@prisma/client/runtime/library.js` due to [this bug](https://github.com/getappmap/appmap-agent-js/issues/221).

+Now, with `npm run dev` running in `app`, open http://127.0.0.1:3000 and exercise user workflows.

 ## Docker

-First, kill `npm run dev` if still running in the `app` and `api`.
+First, kill `npm run dev` if it's still running in `app` or `api` and stop the postgres container.

 Create a top-level `.env`.

 ```
-cp .env.example .env
+$ cp .env.example .env
 ```

 Build and start with docker compose: